 To apply to become a volunteer, please visit our Adoption Center during our open hours and fill out a Volunteer Submission Form, which can be found at the front desk.
 For specific questions about our Volunteer Program, please contact:

-- Raise money for our animals by hosting a bake sale
+- Raise money for our animals by hosting a bake sale, car wash or other fundraiser

-- Organize a toy and treat collection in your community, school or church
+- Organize a pet food collection drive in your community, perhaps at your school or church

 - Collect gently used sheets, towels and other items from our Wish List